MyloRii/todolist-autotests/README.md

 docker run auto npm test
 ```

-NOTE: Tests are run in headless mode by default.
+NOTE: Tests are run using 4 browser instances in parallel and in headless mode by default.
 To see browser windows with test executing, set the env variable:
 ```sh
 export HEADLESS=false
 ```